Growth of matter perturbations in the extended viscous dark energy models: Phenomenology of the extended viscous dark energy Model

 We consider scalar fluctuations of the FLRW metric in the conformal Newtonian gauge \cite{Bardeen1980,Kodama1984,Mukhanov1992}

-where $\eta$ is the conformal time, $a$ is the scale factor and, $\phi$ is the Bardeen potential.
+where $\eta$ is the conformal time, $a$ is the scale factor and $\phi$ is the Bardeen potential.
 The Einstein equations in the perturbed FLRW metric read \cite{Ma1995}

-where $\mathcal{H} = aH$ is the Hubble parameter as a function of the conformal time and, the prime denotes a derivative with respect to the conformal time.
+where $\mathcal{H} = aH$ is the Hubble parameter as a function of the conformal time, and the prime denotes a derivative with respect to the conformal time.
 In these equations, $\delta\rho$ is the perturbation of density of the fluid, and $\Theta = \partial_i v^i$ is the divergence of velocity.
-Observe that in the Eqs. (\ref{eq:einstein-equations}) we consider a general case in which both dark matter and viscous dark energy have been perturbed.
+Observe that in Eqs. (\ref{eq:einstein-equations}) we consider the general case in which both dark matter and viscous dark energy have been perturbed.
 It is possible to derive a set of differential equations representing the perturbations in the extended viscous dark energy component.
-Nonetheless, in this work we adopt suitable initial conditions to suppress the dark energy perturbations, and finally, the effect of instability is resolved.
-So, we restrict our analysis to the scenario in which only dark matter clustering.
+Nonetheless, we follow Ref. \cite{Mostaghel2018} and adopt suitable initial conditions to suppress the dark energy perturbations, and finally, the effect of instability is resolved.\footnote{In this regard, the three models discussed have presented the contrast of the viscous dark energy, being either null or negative.
+It results in a cosmological constant or unphysical behavior, respectively.} So, we restrict our analysis to the scenario in which we only have dark matter clustering.

 The conservation of energy-momentum is a consequence of the Einstein equations.
-Then, the perturbed part of energy-momentum conservation equations in the Fourier space reads,
+Then the perturbed part of energy-momentum conservation equations in Fourier space reads

-These equations are general, they can describe the evolution of the cold dark matter and, dark energy.
-In sub-horizon scales ($\mathcal{H}^2\ll k^2$) and in matter domination epoch ($\phi\approx cte$), we combine the Eqs. (\ref{eq:einstein-equations}), and Eqs. (\ref{eq:continuity-equations}) to obtain a second-order differential equation that governs the evolution of perturbations for the cold dark matter ($w = 0$) at the linear regime
+These equations are general.
+They can describe the evolution of cold dark matter and dark energy.
+In sub-horizon scales ($\mathcal{H}^2\ll k^2$) and in the matter domination epoch ($\phi\approx cte$), we combine the Eqs. (\ref{eq:einstein-equations}), and Eqs. (\ref{eq:continuity-equations}) to obtain a second-order differential equation that governs the evolution of perturbations for the cold dark matter ($w = 0$) at the linear regime